openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 specified in Alg.
 20 is to be considered as not set, i.e. the variable `opt` shall be initialized with `PK.seed`.
 See also {{sphincs-sec-cons}}.

+An implementation MUST set the Parameter ID in the signature equal to the issuing private key Parameter ID.

 ### Signature Verification

 The procedure for SPHINCS+ signature verification is the function